Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-The difficulty of obtaining true observational data extends beyond geology, affecting other domains in scientific machine learning; fluid flow \cite{lienen2023zero}, wave simulation \cite{li2024globaltomo}, and biology \cite{goshisht2024machine} share similar challenges.
-Moreover, progressively more complex large language models are predicted to run out of sufficient training data in the future \cite{Jones2024}.
-In these cases, it has been suggested that numerical simulations or synthetic data are used to either generate or augment the data that is needed to train a generative model.
-These simulations can produce abundant, high-resolution data at large scales, yet also carry the risk that the generated data has some implicit bias and does not correctly represent the true distribution.
-Nevertheless, such theoretical frameworks represent our best current knowledge about the particular field of interest, making them highly useful for explaining indirect measurements.
+The difficulty of obtaining true observational data extends beyond geology, affecting other domains in scientific machine learning; fluid flow \cite{lienen2024zero} and biology \cite{goshisht2024machine} share similar challenges, for example.
+Moreover, progressively more{increasingly} complex large language models are predicted{expected} to run out of sufficient{encounter insufficient} training data in the future \cite{Jones2024}.
+In these cases, it has been suggested that numerical simulations or synthetic data are{should be} used to either generate or augment the data that is needed to train a{complement the available information for training} generative models.
+Although such simulations can generate abundant, high-resolution data, they inevitably carry implicit biases that reflect the assumptions and simplifications of the underlying geological modeling.
+The realism of the simulated samples is ultimately bounded by those assumptions, which may introduce structural biases into any downstream inference.
+This limitation is not unique to synthetic data generation, as existing regularization and Bayesian inference methods likewise encode priors that shape and potentially bias the solution space \cite[Ch.~3.3]{somersallo}.
+Despite this challenge, such theoretical frameworks represent our best current knowledge about the particular field of interest, making them highly useful for explaining{interpreting}\RID{R2-C3-4} indirect measurements by constraining the geology\RID{R2-C3-4}.
+We view the framework presented ahead as a step towards more specialized, data-driven priors{learned priors}\RID{R2-C3-5} that can evolve with higher quality simulation{increased realism in the choice of underlying simulation}\RID{R2-C3-5} and empirically evaluated simulation parameters.

-In response to these constraints, we adopt a geomodel-driven approach \cite{wellmann2018ChapterOne3Da}, bootstrapping an initial synthetic dataset through classical simulation methods based upon fundamental principles of how stratigraphic layers form over long time spans.
+In response to these constraints, we adopt a Geomodel-driven approach \cite{wellmann2018ChapterOne3Da}, bootstrapping an initial synthetic dataset through classical simulation methods based upon fundamental principles of how stratigraphic layers form over long time spans.
 We compile sequential, parameterized geological processes and workflows via mesh- and grid-based numerical techniques.
-These simulations are frequently used to explain observed geological formations, making them well-suited for creating synthetic data.
+This type of simulation is frequently used to explain observed geological formations.